During treatment for your child’s health condition, they may get a

 An

-antigen is a substance that causes, or triggers, your immune system to make cells that attack and try to destroy that substance.
-These cells are called antibodies.
+antigen is a substance that causes, or triggers, your immune system to make proteins that attack and try to destroy that substance.
+These proteins are called antibodies.
 Your body usually makes 1 specific type of antibody for each antigen.

-Antibodies are protein cells made by your body's natural defense system (immune system).
-These cells help to fight foreign or harmful substances.
-Your body can make antibodies against red blood cells or platelets you get from a blood donor.
-If this happens, you may need to get antigen-negative red blood cells or human leukocyte antigen (HLA) matched platelets.
+Antibodies are proteins made by your body's natural defense system (immune system).
+These proteins help to fight foreign or harmful substances.
+Your body can make antibodies against red blood cells or platelets your child has been given.
+If this happens, your child may need to get special antigen-negative red blood cells or human leukocyte antigen (HLA) matched platelets.

 What are antigen-negative red blood cells?